wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 The above snippet uses OSGi declarative service specification to expose the filter as an OSGI service under `javax.servlet.Filter` class.
 Once the class is published in the OSGi service registry, it is going to be picked up by OSGi HTTP Service implementation and used for filtering requests for the specified servlet context.
 This will trigger Keycloak adapter for every request that matches servlet context path + filter path.

-Since the component is put under the control of OSGi Configuration Admin Service, itâ€™s properties can be configured dynamically.
+Since the component is put under the control of OSGi Configuration Admin Service, it¡¯s properties can be configured dynamically.
 To do that, either create a `mypackage.KeycloakFilter.cfg` file under the standard config location for your OSGi runtime:

 ```
 keycloak.config.file = /path/to/keycloak.json